GeoMOER/moer-base-python/docs/index.md

 # Intended learning outcomes
 At the end of this course you should

-* know and understand the basic properties of an object-oriented programming language,
+* know and understand the basic principles of programming with Python,
-* flexibly use your knowledge and understanding in various programming contexts, and
+* flexibly apply your knowledge and understanding in various programming contexts, and
-* have the basic programming skills for working in more complex subject-specific projects.
+* have the foundational programming skills necessary for working on more complex subject-specific projects.

 # Course features